 Who Are Pickpockets?

-Most people assume pickpockets are sketchy-looking men, but a large number of pickpockets are actually young girls and boys—usually around 10-16 years old.
-Most tourists don’t suspect that a young child would steal from them so they let their guard down.
+Most people assume pickpockets are sketchy-looking men, but many pickpockets are actually young girls and boys—usually around 10-16 years old.
+Most tourists don’t suspect a young child would steal from them so they let their guard down.

 Pickpockets almost always work in groups.
 One or two people will do something to distract you while another member tries to take your stuff.